Javad-Alirezaeyan/Onboarding-flow/readme.md

   <code>
         php artisan make:install
   </code>

+  This command checks the php version.
+It must be larger equal than  7.2.
+Also, If the DATA_DRIVER has set to 'database', it checks your connection db and suggest you to insert fake data into database
   3. Finally, the application is acceccable on <your-ip>:8080 or
   <a target="_blank" href="http://127.0.0.1:8080">127.0.0.1:8080</a>

-  <div style="color:red">If you want to run the project by
+  <div style="color:red">You can run project by this command as well

       php artisan serve

-   , you should run this command to installing node_modules
+   You must run the following command  installing node_modules, if you want to modify the vuejs component

-      npm run install
+      npm install

    </div>